mikkopitkanen222/NixOS-Config/README.md

 They configure options depending on the user, such as programs, services, and settings.
 User configs modify settings and install software only in the user's own profile.
 Multiple user configs can be enabled per built NixOS config.

+Anything which can be configured on the user level should be configured on the user level, using Home Manager if possible.
+Things should be configured on the system level only if they require changes to the system / outside user home directories.

 # Usage